-Fiscal Year 2021-2022 saw a prolongation of the COVID-19 pandemic as variants continued to affect the community and the provision of services to those served by the Commission and their partners.
-Commission staff transitioned back to working in the office, but meetings and trainings remained virtual.
-Partner organizations persisted in adapting their service model as a result of the pandemic in innovative and engaging ways.
-Despite hopes to resume in-person services in Fiscal Year 2021-2022, many remained impacted by COVID restrictions.
-In response, partner organizations developed a hybrid approach to services with some being offered in-person and others remaining virtual as needed.
-Commission staff were not able to implement all of the projects planned for the fiscal year due to limited capacity from staff vacancies at both the Commission and partner organizations and the persistence of the pandemic.
+Fiscal Year 2022-2023 saw continued variants of the COVID-19 pandemic that affected the community and the provision of services to those served by the Commission and their partners.
+Commission staff transitioned to working in the office intermittently and meetings and trainings were offered in a hybrid model.
+Partner organizations persisted in adapting their service model to meet the needs of their clients by offering a hybrid approach to services.
+Commission staff were not able to implement all the projects planned for the fiscal year due to limited capacity from staff and commission vacancies, partner organizations, and the persistence of the pandemic.